Laurence Olivier on stage and screen

-Laurence Olivier (1907–1989) was an English actor who, along with his contemporaries Ralph Richardson and John Gielgud, dominated the British stage of the mid-20th century.
-He also worked in films throughout his career, playing more than fifty cinema roles.
-From 1935 he performed in radio broadcasts and, from 1956, had considerable success in television roles.
+Laurence Olivier (1907–1989) was an English actor and director who, along with his contemporaries Ralph Richardson, John Gielgud and Michael Redgrave, dominated the British stage of the mid-20th century.
+He also worked in films throughout his six-decade career, playing more than fifty cinema roles.
+From 1955, Olivier also performed in radio broadcasts and, from 1956, had considerable success in television roles.

 After attending drama school, Olivier began his professional career with small touring companies before being taken on in 1925 by Sybil Thorndike and her husband, Lewis Casson, as a bit-part player, understudy and assistant stage manager for their London company.
 In 1926 he joined the Birmingham Repertory Company, where he was given the chance to play a wide range of key roles.
 In 1930 he had his first important West End success in Noël Coward's Private Lives, and in 1935 he played in a celebrated production of Romeo and Juliet alongside Gielgud and Peggy Ashcroft, and by the end of the decade he was an established star.
 In the 1940s, together with Richardson and John Burrell, Olivier was the co-director of the Old Vic, building it into a highly respected company.
 There his most celebrated roles included Shakespeare's Richard III and Sophocles's Oedipus.
 In the 1950s Olivier was an independent actor-manager, but his stage career was in the doldrums until he joined the avant garde English Stage Company in 1957 to play the title role in The Entertainer.
 From 1963 to 1973 he was the founding director of Britain's National Theatre, running a resident company that fostered many future stars.
 His own parts there included the title role in Othello (1964) and Shylock in The Merchant of Venice (1970).